BEMRosetta/BEMRosetta/README.md

 ### - Forces handling

-It simmetrizes the available forces in all directions, averaging them when they are available on both possitive and negative headings.
+It symmetrizes the available forces in all directions, averaging them when they are available on both possitive and negative headings.
 Some examples cases:
 * Only the forces on positive headings from 0 to 180º have been processed: Symmetrize duplicates them to the negative heading values from 0 to -180º
 * Both positive and negative headings forces have been processed: Symmetrize averages them